 - Partner student teams to teach courses

-- Acknowledge students teaching younger students in lower grade levels with classroom credit
+- Acknowledge students teaching other students in with classroom credit

-- Co-create professional development with students to teach teachers about students
+- Co-create and facilitate professional development with students to teach teachers about students

-- Assign students with create meaningful classroom evaluations of themselves
+- Assign students to create meaningful classroom evaluations of themselves, the curriculum, classroom climate and teachers

-- Partner with students to create evaluations of classes, curriculum, teaching styles, and schools
+- Partner with students to create building-wide evaluations of classes, curriculum, teaching styles, and school culture

-- Create positions for students to participate in curriculum selection and design committees
+- Create student-inclusive curriculum committees including critique, review, selection and design

 - Give students on school boards full-voting positions

-- Create enough positions for students to be equally represented in every education committee and meeting
+- Create equal student representation with enough positions for students to be equally represented in every education committee and meeting

-- Help students create and enforce behavior policies
+- Help students create and enforce behavior boundaries, expectations and outcomes for the entire school

 - Partner with students in school personnel decisions